markbattistella/TriggerKit/README.md

 ## Recommended Usage

+> [!NOTE]
-!> Note: While you can use this package directly in your code, it is recommended to wrap it in another package or library to integrate it into a larger system.
-This design pattern promotes loose coupling, making it easier to use, test, and maintain your application.
-StateChangeModifier and TriggerActionPerformable are meant to serve as foundational building blocks for more complex state-driven behaviours in other packages, rather than being directly utilised in all instances.
+> While you can use this package directly in your code, it is recommended to wrap it in another package or library to integrate it into a larger system.
+This design pattern promotes loose coupling, making it easier to use and maintain your application. `StateChangeModifier` and `TriggerActionPerformable` are meant to serve as foundational building blocks for more complex state-driven behaviours in other packages, rather than being directly utilised in all instances.

 ## Usage